JaneliaSciComp/repp/README.md

 ## Contact Us

-Do you have feature requests?
+Do you have a feature request?
 Do you wish there were better documentation, examples, or a web-server to run `repp` against?
-Please [create a new issue](https://github.com/Lattice-Automation/repp/issues/new) in this repo, and we will reach out.
+Please [create a new issue](https://github.com/Lattice-Automation/repp/issues/new) in this repo, and will we improving the tool.